hamecoded/ChartnGrid/README.md

 - Mobile ready

 ### Software Architecture
-The following 3 Flow Diagrams demonstrates the initialization flow; the hot syncing flow as data has been modified on the server; and finally the ui interaction flow, where upon interacting with one component another responds to state change.
+The following 3 Flow Diagrams demonstrates:
+- the initialization flow;
+- the hot syncing flow as data has been modified on the server;
+- and finally the ui interaction flow, where upon interacting with one component another responds to state change.

 #### Init Flow Sequence Diagram